Muhammad-Faizan-Soomro/polyglot-meeting-whisperer/backend/README.md

 - Buffers transcripts in groups (e.g., 6 chunks = summary of pas 30 seconds)
 - Summarizes content using Groq LLM
 - Return summaries in both languages ( original + user-comfortable )

+### `keyword_explainer_agent.py`
+- Detects buzzwords or technical terms in the transcript and explains them in 1–2 simple lines.
+- Appended to transcripts.txt after each chunk.

 ### `question_generator_agent.py`
 - Generates insightful questions based on summaries